 9. How are your counselors chosen?

-Our staff is home grown.
+The majority of our staff is home grown.
 Our counselors are former campers who have graduated through our CIT (Counselor-in-Training) program.
-We have no unknown staff.
 We are able to choose and groom those who we feel will best take care of your children.
 All staff participate in several pre-season orientations as well as a 5 day pre-camp orientation.